 - pinterest : grandmisadventures

 This blog is a personal blog written and edited by me.
 All photographs are my own of places I’ve been.
-For questions about this blog, please contact Meg at firstname.lastname@example.org.
 All writings and thoughts are the opinions of the writer, unless stated otherwise.

-All material expressed, including written matieral and photographs, is the original content of the writer and copyrighted.
+All material expressed, including written material and photographs, is the original content of the writer and copyrighted.
+The pictures used are my own pictures, taken off my camera or my phone.
 If you would like to link up to my site, with proper citing of course, as we create a community of travel together you are welcome.

 The First Amendment protects the right to freedom of expression from government interference.
 However, when you submit a comment on grandmisadventures.com, you are posting on private web property and your comments are bound by our websites’ policies.
 We have a zero-tolerance policy for comments containing violence (threats, suggestions or direct statements permitting violent or threatening acts or sentiments), racism (suggestion that one “race” is superior to others), profanity (any word or phrase considered by courteous society to be profane), discourteous behavior (calling names, rude or insulting statements directed at another user/post) or violations similar in nature to any of these offenses.
 Posts violating our policies of posting are subject to removal and the user may face banning.
 Thank you for partnering with us to maintain a courteous and useful public environment where we can engage in reasonable discourse.